cmgsalazar/mott-haven-apartments/README.md

 # Mott Haven (Port Morris) apartments

-This repository contains data from various sources in relation to luxury apartments and new developments in the Port Morris / Mott Haven neighborhood in the South Bronx.
+This repository contains data scraped and analyzed from various sources in relation to luxury apartments and new developments in the Port Morris / Mott Haven neighborhood in the South Bronx.

-Data scraping work is in partial fulfillment of my requirements for the **Practical Python for News Investigations** class under [Sandeep Junnarkar](https://github.com/sandeepmj) at the Craig Newmark J-school.
-The resulting data will be used for my report for the [Mott Haven Herald](https://motthavenherald.com/).
+Data scraping work is done in partial fulfillment of the requirements for the **Practical Python for News Investigations** class under [Sandeep Junnarkar](https://github.com/sandeepmj) at the Craig Newmark Graduate School of Journalism at CUNY.
+The resulting data will be used for a reporting assignment for the [Mott Haven Herald](https://motthavenherald.com/).

+Each branch in the repository corresponds to a data source.

 ### Data sources